mathflare/mathflare/CONTRIBUTING.md

 ## Rules

 - All the CSS(colors, displays, positions etc.) must use Bootstrap classes
+- Write all custom CSS with comments in the `Site.css` file
 - Use jQuery all the time for DOM operations
 - Use the excact same navigation bar for all the pages(see example below)
+- Use Bootstrap Icons for all the icons
+- Ask us first if you want to use any external library
 - Write clean and formatted code
 - Use opening and closing comment tags to organize the code(see `NAVBAR START`/`NAVBAR END` example)
 - Do not leave empty lines or a ton of comments in the code(Include all extra info on the PR message)
+- Make sure everything still works by running it locally before opening a PR

 ## Examples